 Success in all these areas is vital to generate the financial success every independent school requires.

-So it’s the job of management team to decide which areas add most value to their offering, and which best contribute to this success.
-And to add another dimension to this; what do these different options cost, and therefore which are best value?
+So it’s the job of the management team to decide which areas add the most value to their offering, and which best contribute to this success.
+And to add another dimension to this; what do these different options cost, and therefore which are the best value?

 Let’s consider one of these in more detail – an investment in teaching and learning technology.

-By this we mainly refer to an interactive touchscreen at the front of class, visualisers, mobile devices and classroom audio – all vital in order to generate best academic outcomes.
-As some evidence of this, over 40,000 state school classrooms have upgraded their out-dated interactive whiteboard and projector solutions to an interactive touchscreen, and approximately half of state schools have purchased at least one touchscreen in their school.
+By this, we mainly refer to an interactive touchscreen at the front of the class, visualisers, mobile devices and classroom audio – all vital in order to generate the best academic outcomes.
+As some evidence of this, over 40,000 state school classrooms have upgraded their outdated interactive whiteboard and projector solutions to an interactive touchscreen, and approximately half of state schools have purchased at least one touchscreen in their school.

 Interactive touchscreen technology is vastly superior in virtually every respect to the obsolete interactive whiteboard with a projector solution used by nearly all independent schools.
 This differential is improved when used alongside other technology – mobile devices, visualisers, educational software and more.

-Using this new technology makes a school better.
+Using this new technology makes the school better.

-The objection from an independent school though, will be its cost.
-The latest technology isn’t cheap, particularly when buying in multiple units.
+The objection from an independent school though will be its cost.
+The latest technology isn’t cheap, particularly when buying multiple units.
 Compared to other spend options, and given the high capital spend, the risk is it won’t add sufficient value.